Photographer Profile Series

 Creating Plenty of Buzz with his Captivating Local Images

 Despite being relatively new to photography, Bjornberg’s captivating images – including maritime and shipping activity, along with outdoor landscapes - are creating a lot of buzz.
-He has already won awards, enjoyed a month-long exhibition at a Minnesota state park, and had several photos selected for publication.
+In addition to the special recognition at the State Fair, Bjornberg has won other awards, enjoyed a month-long exhibition at a Minnesota state park, and had several photos selected for publication.

 “It’s been a wild couple of years,” he noted.
 “And, it all fell into place once I moved to Duluth.
 That really sparked my passion for photography.”